chrisbroski/goal-math/essay2.md

 * **0.0** represents no affect on the chances of eventually accomplishing the primary goal.
 * **-1.0** is the worst thing that could possibly happen: death and dismemberment, all previous accomplishments destroyed and other terrible disasters.

-Let's have both of our creature's actions return a subjective sensory response that is relative to the magnitude of their action parameter.
+Let's have both of our creature's actions return a subjective sensory response relative to the magnitude of their action parameter.

     actions.M.ss = function (param) {
         return -0.001 - param * 0.002;